tosw164/Frogify/README.md

 ## Running the Game

 This Unity game was developed using Unity version 5.3.5f1.
 The game project should be openable after cloning the repository and importing the root directory as a project into Unity.
-Running the ---- scene will start the game.
+Running the MainMenu scene (under Assets/Scenes) will start the game.
 Alternatively, you can download the executable for the prototype under the [releases](https://github.com/tosw164/Frogify/releases) section of the repository.

 ## Group Members